mudkipdev/beta-wiki/networking/data-types.md

 ---

 # Data Types
+This page describes the various data types that Minecraft works with.

 | Type | Size (Bytes) | Range | Comment |
 | --- | --- | --- | --- |